somjit101/BERT-Question-Answering/README.md

 ![Comparison of Various BERT Models](BERT_Comparison.png)

+### Fine-tuning BERT

+The pre-training of a BERT model is done by 2 main methods :
+- Masked Language Model (MLM)
+- Next Sentence Prediction (NSP)

+Then, the weights of the pre-tain

+We can refer [this paper](https://arxiv.org/pdf/1810.04805.pdf) to learn more about fine-tuning BERT for various specific tasks.

 ## Study of BERT Encoding

 Here we have studied the uncased [DistilBERT](https://arxiv.org/abs/1910.01108) model in detail, and how to implement it in practice to obtain the standard 768-dimensional feature vectors of any English sentence encoded using the pre-trained model.

+## SQuAD